arjun-menon/pypage/docs/index.rst

 Long Loops
 ''''''''''

-If a loop runs *for more than 2 seconds*, pypage stops executing it, and writes an error message to ``stdout`` saying that the loop had been terminated.
-As pypage is mostly intended to be used as a templatig language, loops generally shouldn't be running for longer than two seconds, and this timeout was added to make it easier to catch accidental infinite loops.
-If you actually need a loop to run for longer than 2 seoncds, you can add the keyword ``slow`` right after the condition expression (``{{% while condition slow %}}``), and that would suppress this 2-second timeout.
+If a loop runs *for more than 2 seconds*, PyPage stops executing it, and writes an error message to ``stdout`` saying that the loop had been terminated.
+As PyPage is mostly intended to be used as a templating language, loops generally shouldn't be running for longer than two seconds, and this timeout was added to make it easier to catch accidental infinite loops.
+If you actually need a loop to run for longer than 2 seconds, you can add the keyword ``slow`` right after the condition expression (``{{% while condition slow %}}``), and that would suppress this 2-second timeout.

 Capture Blocks